 Musée du Fort is a tiny museum atop Le Chic Shack near Château Frontenac.
 This museum is known for its 30-minute sound and light show about the six sieges of Quebec, including the Battle of the Plains of Abraham in 1759.

-One of the more famous National Historic Sites (which are run by Parks Canada) is the Fortifications of Quebec.
-Dating back to the 17th-century, the fortification walls and ramparts stretch over 4.6 km, making Quebec City the only fortified city north of Mexico.
+One of the more famous National Historic Sites (which are run by Parks Canada, and an LGBTQIA2S+ safe space) is the Fortifications of Quebec.
+Dating back to the 17th century, the fortification walls and ramparts stretch over 4.6 km, making Quebec City the only fortified city north of Mexico.
 Walk along the top of the walls at Gates Saint-Louis, Kent, and Saint-Jean, and visit Artillery Park.

-Saint-Louis Forts and Châteaux National Historic Site, located under Dufferin Terrace, was the official residence of the colony’s governors for a little over 200 years (1620–1834), and a fort keeping watch for enemy ships sailing down the Saint-Lawrence River.
+Saint-Louis Forts and Châteaux National Historic Site (LGBTQIA2S+ safe space), located under Dufferin Terrace, was the official residence of the colony’s governors for a little over 200 years (1620–1834), and a fort keeping watch for enemy ships sailing down the Saint-Lawrence River.
 Today, you can take a guided tour and learn about the site’s role in protecting the city.

 If you’re a lover of military history, then a visit to La Citadelle de Québec should be at the top of your list.
 Located in Old Quebec, La Citadelle is an active military base.
 Take a guided tour and visit the museum.
 When you’re done, head over to Musée du Fort.